Nuclear transmutation: Transmutation of other elements into gold

 The alchemical tradition sought to turn the "base metal", lead, into gold.
 As a nuclear transmutation, it requires far less energy to turn gold into lead; for example, this would occur via neutron capture and beta decay if gold were left in a nuclear reactor for a sufficiently long period of time.
 In 1980, Glenn Seaborg, K. Aleklett, and a team at Lawrence Berkeley National Laboratory's Bevatron succeeded in producing a minuscule amount of gold from bismuth, at a net energy loss.

 In 2002 and 2004, CERN scientists at the Super Proton Synchrotron reported producing a minuscule amount of gold nuclei from induced photon emissions within deliberate near-miss collisions of lead nuclei.
 In 2022, CERN's ISOLDE team reported producing 18 gold nuclei from proton bombardment of a uranium target.
 In 2025, CERN's ALICE experiment team announced that over the previous decade, they had used the Large Hadron Collider to replicate the 2002 SPS mechanisms at higher energies.
 A total of roughly 260 billion gold nuclei were created over three experimental runs, a minuscule amount massing about 90 picograms.

+Startup Marathon Fusion proposes a theoretical way to make gold from mercury: use a nuclear fusion reactor to bombard mercury with high-energy neutrons, specifically ^{198}Hg, an isotope with 10% abundance.
+This creates the unstable ^{197}Hg, which then decays into stable gold (^{197}Au) with a half-life of approximately 64 hours.